kevindhanna/CV/README.md

   - Firm Office Move - managed the move of Workstations, Servers, Storage, Network and Internet.
   - Migrate 1.5 million documents to a new Document Managment System
 - Oversee maintenance of IT Infrastructure, including software updates, backups and lifecycle
-- Manage external relationships with Vendors, stakeholders and service providers
 - work with C level and firm partnership to develop and implement IT strategy

 # Hobbies

 - I've played in bands since I was 17, so I love anything and everything music.
-This invloves recording and producing my bands music - I've spent many hours learning how to make audio sound good.
+This includes recording and producing my bands music - I've spent many hours learning how to make audio sound good.
 - Snowboarding, when funds permit
 - I used to brew beer, but haven't found room to do it here in London so I've had to settle for trying every craft brew I can get my hands on.